Health Literacy and Health Equity Post-doctoral Fellow

 Full Time

-The CUNY Institute for Implementation Science in Population Health (ISPH) has a rapidly growing COVID-19 research portfolio, and is recruiting for a postdoctoral fellow to work on the HL2 project as well as projects related to the COVID-19 pandemic.
-The HL2 project is an ongoing digital intervention study of adolescents’ health literacy and healthy lifestyle behaviors.
-The initial focus of the fellow on this project will be on overseeing the piloting of the intervention in school and community settings.
-The fellow will also be charged with assisting the investigative team in all facets of dissemination (e.g., data analysis, manuscript preparation, abstract preparation for conferences, etc.) on this and other related projects.
+The CUNY Institute for Implementation Science in Population Health (ISPH) has a rapidly growing research portfolio, and is recruiting for a postdoctoral fellow to work on multiple health literacy projects as well as projects related to mental health and the COVID-19 pandemic.
+The initial focus of the fellow will be overseeing (1) data collection with community collaborators and (2) piloting health literacy and healthy lifestyle interventions in youth-serving community settings.
+The fellow will also be charged with assisting the investigative team in all facets of dissemination (e.g., data analysis, manuscript preparation, abstract preparation for conferences, etc.) on multiple projects.
 There will be opportunities to contribute to and advance other intervention studies in development.

 JOB DUTIES